prodriguezr/angular-gifsApp/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+This Angular application connects to the Giphy API (https://developers.giphy.com), for which you must:

+- Create an account to obtain the respective key.
+- The key should be placed in the environment.ts file of the gifs module.